payprop/image-magick-safer/README.md

 # WHY ISN'T THIS A PATCH IN Image::Magick?

-Image::Magick moves at a glacial pace, and involves a 14,000 .xs file.
+Image::Magick moves at a glacial pace, and involves a 14,000 line XS file.
 No thanks.
 This will probably get patched in the next version, so for the time being this module exists.